 Per SAMHSA, employees cannot discriminate or retaliate against employees who request FMLA leave.
 Although you must provide a reasonable amount of information to your employer, HealthIT says there are privacy laws that protect you from disclosing too much information.

 This means that even if your employer wants to find out more information, they cannot get it from your health care provider unless you provide consent.

 In some instances, your addiction may not be severe enough to warrant inpatient treatment or even intensive outpatient treatment.
 If you are participating in standard outpatient treatment, you may be able to continue working.

 While you will face higher levels of stress and likely more temptations than others in treatment, it is possible to manage your job and treatment.
 Talk to your prospective treatment center about your work requirements and whether it is feasible for you to continue with your job while in treatment.

 With planning, enough notice, and knowledge of your rights and responsibilities, you can keep your job and seek the treatment you need.

 Employment Discrimination Against People With Alcohol/Drug Histories.
 Legal Action Center.
-Retrieved April 2019 from from https://www.samhsa.gov/sites/default/files/partnersforrecovery/docs/QA_Employment_Discrimination.pdf
+Retrieved April 2019 from https://www.samhsa.gov/sites/default/files/partnersforrecovery/docs/QA_Employment_Discrimination.pdf

 (September 2018) Health Information Privacy Law and Policy.
 HealthIT.
-Retrieved April 2019 from from https://www.healthit.gov/topic/health-information-privacy-law-and-policy
+Retrieved April 2019 from https://www.healthit.gov/topic/health-information-privacy-law-and-policy